For more information and latest events, visit us at Instagram , Eventbrite & Linktree.

 Rainbow Mind aims to:

-- challenge assumptions, fears and prejudices about people who experience mental health problems and about the lives of people who identify as LGBTQ+.
+- challenge assumptions, fears and prejudices about people who experience mental health problems and about the lives of people who identify as LGBTQIA+.

-- reduce social isolation for LGBTQ+ people by providing opportunities to socialise with other LGBTQ+ people and have access to community support.
+- reduce social isolation for LGBTQ+ people by providing opportunities to socialise with other LGBTQIA+ people and have access to community support.

-- offer inclusive, sensitive and non-judgmental support, by providing a safe space for LGBTQ+ individuals to be their true selves free from judgement or discrimination.
+- offer inclusive, sensitive and non-judgmental support, by providing a safe space for LGBTQIA+ individuals to be their true selves free from judgement or discrimination.